SethNeumann/MRCS-IOX32/doc.md

 All assembled and tested configurations of the IOX32 include a 6" I2C jumper and 2 address jumpers

 The IOX32 draws 10mA @ 5 volts through the (included) I2C expansion cable from the host cpNode.

-The sch andbrd files are not sync'd due to some convernsion issues, we expect to issue an updated design with proper Eagle Back Annotation in early 2020
+The sch and brd files are not sync'd due to some conversion issues, we expect to issue an updated design with proper Eagle Back Annotation in early 2020